jfdenise/wildfly-s2i-tekton-pipeline/README.md

 * Build: ``oc create --filename runs/test-app-pipeline-run.yaml``
 * In OpenShift console you can monitor the started pipeline run (from ``Pipelines/Pipelines/PipelineRuns`` ).

-At the end of the pipeline run, the deployment `test-app` is scaled to 1 and the service is exposed.
+At the end of the pipeline run, the deployment `test-app-demo` is scaled to 1 and the service is exposed.

 ## Custom WildFly s2i builder build Tekton pipeline example